A Response to Those Opposed to Not Having Prenatal Care

 Believe it or not, there are many highly educated women out there who believe

 in their ability to create a human being on their own.
-Women have been doing
+Women have been

 this since the beginning of time.
-If I am able to create a human without the
+If I am able to create a human without

 need/desire for medical attention, how does that make me uneducated?!

-Women have this power yet they have, over time, voluntarily relinquished it
+Women have this power yet they have, over time, voluntarily relinquished

 becoming more dependent doctors and now pregnancy and birth has been